 (I love Mr. Palindrome in the background - this is our new life, me blogging and taking pictures around him doing homework!)

 When our album arrived, I was really excited.
 We sat on the couch, tearing off the orange cardboard box.
 We ooohed.
 We awwed.
 We reminisced.
 Then we saw that one page printed twice (their bad) and that I had cropped one photo too close so it was blurry (my bad).
+After updating the page where I made a mistake, I called customer service.
+They were great and said they'd reprint it right away!
+Yay!

 After opening the second album, I immediately saw a problem.
 The binding was loose.
 Also, they reprinted from the previous file, so my mistake was still there.